andrecfoss/GIT-SSH/README.md

 <br>
 In Windows, install Git 64-bit and after that open Powershell following step 2 and forward.

+UPDATE: There is a `git.sh` written to automate this process.

 ### 1. Install GIT
 ```shell
 sudo apt install git -y